osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex1-files.md

 References
 ----------

 There are many more details about HTCondor’s file transfer mechanism not covered here.
-For more information, read the ["Submitting Jobs Without a Shared Filesystem"](https://htcondor.readthedocs.io/en/latest/users-manual/file-transfer.html) of the HTCondor Manual.
+For more information, read ["Submitting Jobs Without a Shared Filesystem"](https://htcondor.readthedocs.io/en/latest/users-manual/file-transfer.html) in the HTCondor Manual.